peter-burza/budget-tracker/README.md

 ### Tasks ✏️

 - pre transactions vytvorit context a nie pushovat to vsade do componentov
-- components and context folder prehodit do src/app foldru, a prepisat vsetky cesty
+- components and context folder prehodit do src foldru, a prepisat vsetky cesty
 - default category set Other.
 - type default Expense
 - z typu v transaction spravit enum a bude nie + a - ale boolena (true/false)